Shane Salerno: TV and film

 In 2016, Salerno brokered the seven-figure film rights deal to Don Winslow’s Cartel Trilogy, which will be titled The Border.
 The trilogy of novels was originally purchased by 20th Century Fox for Salerno to write the script for Ridley Scott to direct.
 But in 2019, due to the sprawling nature of the story and world therein, FX Networks acquired the rights from their sister studio to turn the novels into a TV series.
-FX gave the pilot order in December 2022, and production will being in Mexico in 2023.
+FX gave the pilot order in December 2022, and production will begin in Mexico in 2023.

 In 2017, Salerno and Winslow teamed up again to write the cartel-themed narrative for Tom Clancy’s Ghost Recon Wildlands video game for Ubisoft.
 Wildlands was nominated for IGN's E3 2015 Game of the Show, Best PlayStation 4 Game, Best Xbox One Game and Best PC Game awards, and received one of GameSpot's Best of E3 2015 awards.
 It was also named the best co-operative and the best shooter by Game Informer in their Best of E3 2015 Awards.
-Wildlands was the best-selling retail game in both the UK and the US in March 2017, surpassing competitors including Horizon Zero Dawn and The Legend of Zelda: Breath of the Wild.
-It was also one of the biggest video game launches in 2017, and it became the fastest-selling title in the Tom Clancy's franchise, only behind Tom Clancy's The Division.
+Wildlands was the best-selling retail game in both the UK and the US in March 2017.

 In 2018, Salerno was instrumental in selling the film rights to former FBI Director James Comey’s book A Higher Loyalty.
 Comey was reluctant to have his book adapted into a film or TV series, but credits Salerno with convincing him, telling Comey, "If your book sells a million copies, it’ll be a huge nonfiction success.
 If a TV show has a million viewers, it’s canceled today."
 The project – retitled The Comey Rule – eventually landed at Showtime with Salerno and The Story Factory Executive Producing and acclaimed screenwriter Billy Ray (Captain Phillips, Shattered Glass) adapting the book and directing the two-night limited series.
 Jeff Daniels starred as James Comey and Brendan Gleeson portrayed Donald Trump.
 Both were nominated for Golden Globes.
 The two-night special went on to become the highest rated miniseries premiere in the history of Showtime.